chamchenko/ffmpeg-static/README.md

-FFmpeg static build
+FFmpeg with nvenc build
 ===================

-*STATUS*: community-supported

-Three scripts to make a static build of ffmpeg with all the latest codecs (webm + h264).

-Just follow the instructions below.
-Once you have the build dependencies, run ./build.sh, wait and you should get the ffmpeg binary in target/bin
+This is not a completly static build.
+If all goes well, at the end you have a ffmpeg binary with everything statically linked except the glibc and dynamic linker, with working NVIDIA support.
+The binary will work on any linux system running a newer version of glibc than the one used on the build system. (that is why I'm using ubuntu 14.04 on the docker image as it gives me more coverage)
 Build dependencies
 ------------------

     # Debian & Ubuntu
-    $ apt-get install build-essential curl tar libass-dev libtheora-dev libvorbis-dev libtool cmake automake autoconf
+    $ apt-get install autoconf automake build-essential cmake libfreetype6-dev frei0r-plugins-dev libgpac-dev libsdl1.2-dev libtheora-dev libtool \

-    # OS X
-    # 1. install XCode
-    # 2. install XCode command line tools
-    # 3. install homebrew
-    # brew install openssl frei0r sdl2
+    libva-dev libvdpau-dev libvo-amrwbenc-dev libvorbis-dev libxcb1-dev libxcb-shm0-dev libxcb-xfixes0-dev pkg-config texi2html libexpat1-dev \
+    zlib1g-dev libvpx-dev libxvidcore-dev libharfbuzz-dev libfontconfig-dev libopencore-amrnb-dev libopencore-amrwb-dev git wget gawk libass-dev\
+    libwebp-dev curl tar libspeex-dev libssl-dev gperf

 Build & "install"
 -----------------